-The treatments so far available for Macular Degeneration (or AMD) have only been able to slow the diseases progress.
-In this article, we are going to look at the latest exciting research into omega-3 fish oil and how it can affect macular degeneration, as well as diet and lifestyle factors that can also contribute to the condition
+The treatments so far available for Macular Degeneration (also known as Age-Related Macular Degeneration or AMD) have only been able to slow the disease’s progress.
+In this article, we are going to look at the latest exciting research into omega-3 and macular degeneration, as well as diet and lifestyle factors that can also contribute to the condition.

-If you already have a clear understanding of AMD, it’s causes, symptoms and wet vs dry, please feel free to skip down to the treatments section to see the latest research and advice by clicking the link below.
+If you already have a clear understanding of AMD, its causes, symptoms and wet vs dry types, please feel free to skip down to the treatments section to see the latest research and advice by clicking the link below.

 What is Macular Degeneration?

 AMD is a common condition that normally affects older adults.
 It affects tissue in the part of your retina that is responsible for central vision called the macula.
 It often causes blurred vision or a blind spot in the center of your vision.
 It can affect a number of daily activities such as driving and reading, and many people first notice it when they need more light to see objects closely.
-Currently, there is no known cure for macular degeneration, only treatments to slow its progress, which is why the latest research into macular degeneration and omega-3 is so exciting as we will see later.
+Currently, there is no known cure for macular degeneration, only treatments to slow its progress.
+That is why the latest research into omega-3 and macular degeneration is so exciting as we will see later.

-No one is exactly sure what causes macular degeneration, but it seems to be a combination of lifestyles factors including diet, stress and smoking, the ageing of the eye, and probably a genetic susceptibility.
+No one is exactly sure what causes macular degeneration, but it seems to be a combination of lifestyle factors including diet, stress and smoking, the aging of the eye, and probably a genetic susceptibility.